subhaanelburz/ir-uart-tm4c123gxl/README.md

 6. TSOP134 output goes to PE0 (UART7 RX).
 A UART RX interrupt collects bytes until the terminator and prints the recovered string over UART0.

 ## Project overview diagram
 This is the high level block diagram of the system (same one from my report).
+It was made using LTSpice and paint.net.

 ![Project overview diagram](docs/images/project_diagram.png)